Search

 Back to top

-A compliance mark is any symbol, device, letter, word, number, or abbreviation that is displayed on a MOC or means of transport to indicate compliance with a safety standard.
+A compliance mark is any symbol, device, letter, word, number, or abbreviation that is displayed on a MOC or means of transport to indicate compliance with a safety standard (defined in the TDG Act).

 A compliance mark on a MOC indicates: